 Why do people follow brands on social media?

-In each single act of following, there’s a critical time displacement:
+In every single act of following, there’s a critical time displacement:

-You follow (now) on faith (future) from trust (past).
+You follow (present) on faith (future) from trust (past).

 Or, in another way of putting it:

 There’s an invisible contract between a brand and its social following.
 This contract can be described as a summary of the reasons a person has for following a specific brand.

 Let’s take a closer look:

 The Follower Contract